pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 Effects form a major part of a feature's logic.
-They can perform network requests to external services, load and save data to disk, start and stop timers, interact with Apple frameworks (Core Location, Core Motion, Speech Recongition, etc.), and more.
+They can perform network requests to external services, load and save data to disk, start and stop timers, interact with Apple frameworks (Core Location, Core Motion, Speech Recognition, etc.), and more.

 As a simple example, suppose we have a feature with a button such that when you tap it it starts a timer that counts up until you reach 5, and then stops.
 This can be accomplished using the